VSB-TV: History

 The DeFontes Broadcasting Company, who had started VSB Radio in 1983, decided in 1990 that it would start television transmissions.
-Tests started in 1990 on channel 13, but a lightning striked knocked off the transmitter before launching regular broadcasts.
+Tests started in 1990 on channel 13, but a lightning strike knocked off the transmitter before launching regular broadcasts.
 As consequence, VSB built a new transmitter on channel 11 and started broadcasting in the summer of 1991.
 The station had started producing the VSB Evening News, a half-hour bulletin, within six months of launch.
 VSB bought the return of television competition to Bermuda, as, eight years earlier in 1983, the Capital Broadcasting Company, owners of ZFB, and the Bermuda Broadcasting Company, owners of ZBM, merged their radio and television assets.
 Bermuda now had three television stations.

 VSB was the first station in Bermuda to use chroma key, virtual sets and regular sports and weather segments, the latter of which with moving maps.

 After the closure of VSB-TV, DeFontes closed the television business due to a costly process of converting to digital broadcasting, before shutting down the company altogether.